sethmorton/strand-sdk/docs/faq.md

 # FAQ

 ### What stage is Strand in right now?
-Pre-alpha.
-We are still building the optimization engine and tracing layer with a small set of design partners.
-Expect breaking API changes while we tighten up the manifest format and optimizer interfaces.
+Alpha.
+The engine, strategies, evaluators, datasets, logging utilities, supervised warm-start hooks, and CLI orchestration are ready for local experimentation.
+Expect some API movement while Ctrl-DNA parity solidifies.

 ### When can I run real optimization jobs that feed a wet lab?
-The first closed-loop experiments with design partners are planned for **mid December 2025**.
-After those runs land, we plan to cut a tagged open-source release in **Q1 2026** so anyone can reproduce the workflow on their own infrastructure.
+You can run simulated Ctrl-DNA loops today (Random/CEM/RLPolicy + GC/Enformer/TFBS rewards).
+Wet-lab integrations and verified HyenaDNA checkpoints are being vetted with partners through early 2026; tagged open-source releases will follow those runs.

 ### Which Python versions are supported?
-Python 3.11+ during the design-partner phase.
-Broader version coverage will follow once the API settles.
+Python 3.11+ during the alpha period.
+The tooling uses `typing` features and dataclass slots that require 3.11.

 ### How will the open-source SDK and managed offering relate?
-The core optimization engine, reward blocks, and manifest schema live in this repository and will remain open-source.
-Managed cloud and on-prem deployments will layer on authentication, workload orchestration, and compliance features for teams that need them.
+The open-source SDK (this repo) includes strategies, evaluators, datasets, manifests, and logging.
+The managed service layers on cluster orchestration, data governance, and workflow automation.
+Anything related to model training and reward math will remain OSS.

 ### What makes Strand different from other sequence-design tools?
 Strand treats optimization + tracing as the neutral layer between many generative models and the wet lab.
-You plug in whatever model generated your sequences, define constraints via reward blocks, and Strand searches sequence space while generating a provenance trail you can hand to regulators or collaborators.
+You plug in any sequence generator or foundation model, define constraints as reward blocks, and Strand runs iterative ask→evaluate→score→tell loops while emitting manifests/MLflow runs for reproducibility.

+### Where is the CLI?
+Use `strand run path/to/config.yaml` to launch runs directly from declarative configs.
+The CLI wires up strategies, rewards, executors, devices, SFT datasets, and dual managers without writing new scripts.

+### Does the RL policy support supervised warm-starts?
+Yes.
+Pass `Engine(..., sft=SFTConfig(dataset, epochs, batch_size))` and `Engine` will call `strategy.warm_start(...)` before the RL loop. `RLPolicyStrategy` ships with a built-in warm-start implementation that logs SFT metrics via `MLflowTracker`.